Toomas Hendrik Ilves

 Toomas Hendrik Ilves ([ˈtoːmɑs ˈhendrik ˈilves]; born 26 December 1953) is an Estonian politician who served as the fourth president of Estonia from 2006 until 2016.

 Ilves worked as a diplomat and journalist, and he was the leader of the Social Democratic Party in the 1990s.
 He served in the government as Minister of Foreign Affairs from 1996 to 1998 and again from 1999 to 2002.
 Later, he was a Member of the European Parliament from 2004 to 2006.
 He was elected as President of Estonia by an electoral college on 23 September 2006 and his term as President began on 9 October 2006.
 He was reelected by Parliament in 2011.

+On 1 May 2025, Ilves announced that he had "broken with my promise to avoid all party politics" and joined Volt Europa.

 Early life and education

 Ilves was born in Stockholm, Sweden; his parents Endel Ilves (1923–1991) and Irene Ilves (née Rebane; 1925–2018) fled Estonia after its occupation by the Soviet Union during World War II.
+It had been reported that his maternal grandmother was a Russian from Saint Petersburg, but Ilves clarified this, stating that she was an ethnic Karaim.

-His maternal grandmother was a Russian from Saint Petersburg.
-He grew up in the United States in Leonia, New Jersey, and graduated from Leonia High School in 1972 as valedictorian.
+He grew up in the United States by residing in Leonia, New Jersey, and graduated from Leonia High School in 1972 as valedictorian.
 He received a bachelor's degree in psychology from Columbia University in 1976 and a master's degree in the same subject from the University of Pennsylvania in 1978.
 He also received an honorary degree from St. Olaf College in 2014 in recognition of his relationship with the college.
-In addition to Estonian, Ilves also speaks English, German, Latvian and Spanish.
+In addition to his native Estonian, Ilves also speaks English, German, Spanish and Latvian.
 By Ilves's own admission, he speaks Estonian with a comparatively strong American accent, on account of spending his formative and young adult years in America and Germany.